-- MS in Nursing - Psychiatric-Mental health Nurse Practitioner (across the lifespan)
+- Psychiatric-Mental Health Nurse Practitioner (across the lifespan; PMHNP)

-The RN to Master's program is built upon prerequisites to the nursing major: Microbiology with lab, Pathophysiology, General Psychology, Introduction to Sociology, Multicultural Human Development, and Statistics.
+The R.N. to M.S. program is built upon prerequisites to the nursing major: Microbiology with lab, Pathophysiology, Introduction to Psychology, Introduction to Sociology, Multicultural Human Development, and Statistics.
 In addition, the student must complete the USM Core curriculum, unless they have completed a prior baccalaureate degree.

 *Not required if RN has completed a baccalaureate degree in another field.

 **NUR 419 may not be taken unless RN credit options have been completed and posted.

 Credits-by-examination may be earned in select non-nursing courses.
 These include College Writing, Introduction to Psychology, Introduction to Sociology, Multicultural Human Development, Statistics, and Microbiology.
 Contact the Office for Prior Learning Assessment, (207) 780-4663, for an appointment or information.